 What kind(s) of bike do you have?

-I currently own a green Soma ES (one of the mis-painted seconds they had a few years ago).
+I currently own a green Soma ES (although I wish I had an electric commuter bike).
 That is my main commuter bike since it wears fenders year round now.
 I also have a Surly Steamroller, currently in Scorcher mode with some 38c tires and a pair of old Weinmann center pull brakes I found at a local shop and Soma Noah’s Arc Bars.
 My mountain bike is a Surly 1X1 that I built up with spare parts I had from a few mountain bikes I sold off to finance my move from Reno.
 I got a sweet deal on the frameset from a new shop that opened up while I was living in Tacoma.
 My old commuter used to be a Surly Cross Check that I set up with Nitto Albatross bars and barcon shifters.
 I sold that when I realized that it was overlapping too much with the Soma and I’ve seen it around, so I know it has a good home.
 Before that I had a Specialized Langster which met a tragic end in an incident with a Chevy Suburban.

 Any funny or interesting commuting story that you may want to share?